The National Museum of African American Music Officially Opened and the Jazz Music of Vana Gierig Trio

 The Vana Gierig Trio Performed at the Chester County Jazz Festival

-Jazz, can penetrate to the depths of your very being based on its composition and performance.
-One of the greatest performers of jazz #Herbie Hancock, described jazz as, "A form of conversation."
-Although brief, his explanation is perfect for the naive or inexperienced ear because some #jazz can be overly complicated and lack musical direction.
+Jazz can penetrate to the depths of your very being based on its composition and performance.
+One of the greatest performers of jazz Herbie Hancock described jazz as, "A form of conversation."
+Although brief, his explanation is perfect for the naive or inexperienced ear because some jazz can be overly complicated and lack musical direction.
 Vana Gierig's Trio, captivated young and older members of an audience with a flawless performance, during an intimate evening of jazz, held at Chester County Historical Society.
 It was produced by Sugarbaby Events and the Chester County Jazz Festival.
-Vana, has been described as, "one of New York's premier #jazz pianists and composers.
-His award-winning, virtuosic performance style and musical direction has been recognized worldwide and his presence has been integral to many international tours and recordings."
-He has performed with such major artist in the industry as Wynton Marsalis, at #Lincoln Center's Rose Hall, Leana Horne and Regina Carter.
-Vana Gierig, appears not only to be a "premier jazz pianists and composer" but also a person who cares about the young and underprivileged, which he taught to play instruments during his travels throughout the United States.
-He endeavors to record a fourth CD, which will feauture Paquito D'Rivera, as a special guest soloist.
+Vana has been described as, "one of New York's premier #jazz pianists and composers.
+His award-winning, virtuosic performance style and musical direction have been recognized worldwide and his presence has been integral to many international tours and recordings."
+He has performed with such major artist in the industry as Wynton Marsalis, at Lincoln Center's Rose Hall, Leana Horne, and Regina Carter.
+Vana Gierig appears not only to be a "premier jazz pianists and composer" but also a person who cares about the young and underprivileged, which he taught to play instruments during his travels throughout the United States.
+He endeavors to record a fourth CD, which will feature Paquito D'Rivera, as a special guest soloist.
 Vana Gierig has created, "three critically-acclaimed CD's," which includes his popular composition, A New Day.
 He also produced Mark Lambert's CD, Under My Skin, "and is co-producer, orchestral arranger, and pianist on Ute Lemper's last CD, Between Yesterday and Tomorrow."

 Other Members of Vana Gierig's Trio

 The evening was heightened by the distinct talent of Matthew Parrish, who played bass with tremendous intensity.
 His fingers glided up and down this exquisite instrument.
-Matthew, closed his eyes.
+Matthew closed his eyes.
 His fingers continued to play as beautiful sounds surged from this aesthetically constructed bass.
-Matthew, plucked the strings ever so gently.
+Matthew plucked the strings ever so gently.
 It was time for Parrish's spotlight.
-The bass captured our attention as a crescendo of ravishiing notes, filled the dimly lit room.
-He has performed with such jazz greates as, "Clark Terry, Harry 'Sweets' Edison, Marion McPartland, Wynton Marsalis, Ravi Coltrane and Regina Carter," as well.
+The bass captured our attention as a crescendo of ravishing notes, filled the dimly lit room.
+He has performed with such jazz greats as, "Clark Terry, Harry 'Sweets' Edison, Marion McPartland, Wynton Marsalis, Ravi Coltrane, and Regina Carter," as well.

-On drums for the evening was the extremely talented, Marcello Pelliteri.
+On drums for the evening was the extremely talented, Marcello Pellitteri.
 He mingled the classy sounds of the cymbals with casual beats on the #drums.
 The repetition of these sounds together; embraced the rhythmic vibes that lingered within the room.
-Marcello's abilities as an awesome drummer were assured, as we were impelled to bob our heads and tap out feet to the beat of this talent musician.
-He has "crisscrossed the globe with Wynton Marsalis, Claudio Roditi, Jack Terrasson, and Joe Henderson."
+Marcello's abilities as an awesome drummer were assured, as we were impelled to bob our heads and tap out feet to the beat of this talented musician.
+He has "crisscrossed the globe with Wynton Marsalis, Claudio Roditi, Jacky Terrasson, and Joe Henderson."

 Delicious Food at the Jazz Supper Club